IRTF-HRPC/create-ietf-draft-repo-action/README.md

 ## How To Create A New Repo

-You'll need to provide the Github Actions workflow with a Github API Token that has the following permissions:
+(Note: This reqires a user with admin permissions for the repository.)
+You'll need to provide the Github Actions workflow with a Github API Token that has at a minimum the following permissions:

 * Create Repo

 TODO: add photo

-(Note: This reqires a user with admin permissions for the repository.)
-Enter the token as a Github Actions secret with the key `CREATE_REPO_GITHUB_TOKEN`.
+Provide the Github API  token as a Github Actions secret with the key `CREATE_REPO_GITHUB_TOKEN`, and the user as a secret with the key `CREATE_REPO_GITHUB_USER`.
-Also input the username of the Github account owner or machine user for whom the token was generated.

 TODO: add photo